ON THIS PAGE: You will learn about the different ways doctors use to treat a carcinoid tumor. To see other pages, use

 Patients receiving radiation therapy may experience fatigue during treatment, and the treated area may become red and dry.
-Radiation therapy to the chest or neck can cause a dry, sore throat, or a dry cough.
+Radiation therapy to the chest or neck may cause a dry, sore throat or a dry cough.
 Some patients have shortness of breath during radiation therapy.
 Most side effects go away after the treatment is finished.
-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

 Chemotherapy for a carcinoid tumor is most often used when the tumor has spread to other organs or is causing severe symptoms.
 A carcinoid tumor usually does not respond to chemotherapy alone, and other treatments may be necessary.